Aggressive Naval Base San Diego Military Defense Attorneys

 Unlike most civilian military criminal defense attorneys or your free US Navy lawyer, pleading guilty is an option of last resort.
 Our Attorneys compel the US Navy to prove their case beyond a reasonable doubt.
 We take almost every case to trial and fight the allegations in front of a military panel.

 Our US Navy court martial victories speak for themselves.
 The suspected sailor and his or her desired outcome is our chief concern.
-Our court martial defense lawyers keep lighter caseloads than the typical assigned Navy military attorney so that we can focus on each client on an individual basis.
+Our court martial defense lawyers keep lighter caseloads than the typically assigned Navy military attorney so that we can focus on each client on an individual basis.
 Your case will not be outsourced to a third party and we will not push you into pleading guilty at the last minute.
 Our military defense lawyers have successfully defended US Navy court martial and administrative separation cases in the United States and worldwide.

 Naval Base San Diego Court Martial Attorneys